mehrantsi/high-performance-kv-store/TechnicalDesign.md

 6. **Workqueues**: Separate workqueues for flushing the write buffer and performing disk compaction.
 7. **Bitmap**: A bitmap to track allocated sectors on the disk.
 8. **Red-Black Tree**: An in-memory red-black tree for efficient key-based lookups.
+9. **Per-CPU Read-Write Semaphore**: Used for synchronization between readers and writers.
+10. **Logging System**: A custom logging system with configurable log levels for debugging and monitoring.

 The following diagram provides a high-level overview of the HPKV module's architecture: